PhilipVigus/Learning-Notes/interview-questions.md

 #### Working with Rails models (Active Model)

-Discuss the role of migrations in relation to source code control and application versioning.
+1. Discuss the role of migrations in relation to source code control and application versioning.

+   Migrations are to databases as git is to source control.
+They record the changes you make to a database structure incrementally and allow you to rollback as and when needed

-Identify the issues that can arise when doing the following:
+2. Identify the issues that can arise when doing the following:

-Editing migrations.
+   - Editing migrations.
-Deleting migrations.
+   - Deleting migrations.
-Using models in a migration.
+   - Using models in a migration.

-Apply the following features of ActiveRecord:
+3. Apply the following features of ActiveRecord:

-Validations.
+   - Validations.

+     Validate model/record attributes, for example string length, data type, number ranges

-Associations.
+   - Associations.

+     Specify database relationships such as one-to-many

-Scopes.
+   - Scopes.

+     Turn commonly used queries into method calls that can be used elsewhere

-Understand the following features of ActiveRecord:
+4. Understand the following features of ActiveRecord:

-Callbacks.
+   - Callbacks.

+   Methods that get called at specific points in an object's lifecycle, eg before_validation, before_create, after_destroy

-Query interface.
+   - Query interface.

+   Allows querying the database without using raw SQL, eg find, take, first, find_by

 #### Working with Rails controllers (Action Controller)